NHL Network (Canadian TV channel): History

 In November 2000, the Canadian Radio-television and Telecommunications Commission (CRTC) granted approval to former NHL executive Jim Gregory on behalf of a corporation to be incorporated (formed later as The NHL Network Inc.) to launch The Hockey Channel, described as "a national English-language Category 2 specialty television dedicated exclusively to all aspects of the game of hockey".
 The channel was launched on October 4, 2001 as NHL Network.
 Its success led the league to create a sister network in the United States in 2007 with many of the same programs.

 Even as Rogers Media took over as national television rightsholder of the NHL in Canada beginning in the 2014–15 season, NHL Network remained operated from the facilities of TSN and featured some of its talent.
 League sources reported that due to the preparations needed for its first season as rightsholder, Rogers was unable to immediately take over the channel, but that Rogers would reconsider its role in NHL Network the following season.
 TSN could have, alternatively, remained the operating partner of NHL Network beyond the 2014–15 season.

 On June 1, 2015, The Globe and Mail columnist David Shoalts reported that NHL Network in Canada would cease operations on September 1, 2015.
 Bell Media staff members who operated NHL Network on behalf of the partnership were laid off on July 1, 2015.
 In August 2015, the NHL announced that MLB Advanced Media would take over the U.S. NHL Network and operate it from the broadcast facilities of MLB Network in Secaucus, New Jersey, as well as the league's websites, and digital properties such as GameCenter Live (due to Rogers' rights deal, it will not handle distribution of the service in Canada).
 The CRTC formally revoked the NHL Network's license at its request on September 17, 2015.

+In 2021, ESPN, the part owner of TSN, regained the rights to the NHL programming along with Turner Sports in the United States.